 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), job prospects for drafters are expected to decline by three percent between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), job prospects for drafters are expected to show little or no change between 2018 and 2028.
 However, job opportunities for certain specialties, such as electrical and electronics drafting, are expected to be in demand.

 Continuing Education Information

 Many CADD operators continue their education in specialized fields, such as MET (mechanical engineering technology) and Auto CAD (engineering design software).
 They can also transfer their credits to 4-year programs in engineering or other fields that utilize computer-rendered drawings.